Gaussian complex zeros on the hole event: the emergence of a forbidden region: Discussion

-A problem similar to ours has been studied in the physical literature (\cite{MaNSV}) in the one-dimensional setting.
+A problem similar to ours has been studied in the physical literature (\cite{majumdar2011many}) in the one-dimensional setting.
 More precisely, consider Hermitian Gaussian random matrices (sampled from the GUE ensemble).
 Since the matrix is Hermitian, the eigenvalues are real, and the point process of eigenvalues is one-dimensional.
-On similar lines to our problem, we ask for the conditional distribution of the points given that there is a \textquotedblleft gap\textquotedblright{} in the (macroscopic) interval $\left(-w\sqrt{N},w\sqrt{N}\right)$, where $N$ is the dimension of the matrix and $w>0$ is a fixed number.
-Considering a constrained variational problem somewhat analogous to our case, the authors are able to obtain a description of the minimizing measure.
+The problem which is analogous to ours, is to find the limiting conditional distribution of the eigenvalues, given that there is a ``gap'' in the (macroscopic) interval $\left(-w\sqrt{N},w\sqrt{N}\right)$, where the dimension of the matrix $N$ goes to infinity, and $w>0$ is a fixed number.
+Considering a constrained variational problem somewhat similar to our case, the authors are able to obtain a description of the minimizing measure.
 An important feature of this minimizing measure is that it has a density with respect to the Lebesgue measure (unlike the two-dimensional setting, where we find the appearance of a singular component in both the Ginibre and the GEF zero ensembles).
 Furthermore, there is no forbidden region, compared to our result in the case of the GEF zero ensemble.